MwaiBanda/BrowserSwiftfUI/README.md

 - Web browsering
 - News Articles
 - Bookmarking (vist, add & delete)
-- meta-fetcher to get url meta data when bookmarked<br>
+- meta-fetcher to get url meta data when bookmarked
+- app tells you to reconnect to internet<br>
 # Design Decisions
 - MVVM architecture
 -  I used the algorithms library for additional array operations i.e chunked(by: ) I use to construct the 3 x 2 grid of suggestions